Spring High Mountain Zi Sun Cha Green Tea

-Our Spring High Mountain Premium Zi Sun Cha Green Tea offers you the best existing quality of this tea.
-It comes from Zhang Ling Eco-Diversity tea plantation, located on the slopes of Gu Zhu Mountain, which is an original venue of the cultivation and production of this tea from imperial tribute times.
-The plantation with its more than 100 years old tea bushes is officially recognized as a ‘tea base’, i.e. a regional quality center, and is organic-certified in China.
-The cooperatively organized operators pursue an ambitions philosophy of biodivers organized cultivation without the use of any pesticides or artificial fertilizer.
+Our Spring High Mountain Zi Sun Cha Green Tea offers this tea at its very best.
+It comes from Zhang Ling Eco-Diversity tea plantation, on the slopes of Gu Zhu Mountain.
+Actually, the location is an original venue of Zi Sun Cha Green Tea cultivation from imperial tribute times.
+With its more than 100 years old tea bushes, the tea garden enjoys official recognition as a ‘tea base’.
+The cooperative pursues an ambitions philosophy of biodiverse cultivation without the use of any pesticides or artificial fertilizer.
 The tea gardens of the Zhang Ling tea plantation are surrounded and patched by mixed forest consisting of various types of trees, among them more than 100 years old gingko trees.

-Spring High Mountain Premium Zi Sun Green Tea is exclusively handpicked until today once a year only in spring.
-Picked are only the young buds, along with 1-2 adjacent young leaves (picking standard 1 : 1-2).
+The proper picking time of our Spring High Mountain Zi Sun Green Tea is a few weeks in spring only.
+At this, the qualified picking standard is 1+1/2.
+That is, only the young buds, along with 1-2 adjacent young leaves.
 The slender leaves exude a fresh, pleasant orchid fragrance.
 After the picking, the bushes are cut back, with the cut-off branches being left on the ground as a natural fertilizer.
-The tea bushes rest and no leaves are being picked for the complete remainder of the year.
+The tea bushes rest and there is no picking for the complete remainder of the year.

 Taste and Aroma

-Tastewise, Zi Sun Cha shows a highly individual profile in the silky-soft, highly fragrant infusion: fresh spinach and other vegetable notes mix with a touch of sautéed mushrooms and a unique ‘umami’ sweetness, reminiscent of that of Japanese Kabusecha- or Gyokuro teas.
-When preparing Zi Sun Cha Gong Fu Cha style, with relatively short infusions and high dosaging, the tea will surprise with a series of fruity and floral notes beyond the first infusion.
-While other famous green teas, such as Long Jing, Bi Luo Chun, Anji Bai Cha or Mao Feng, also each have their own characteristic taste, we found that the special, ‘high mountain’-infused taste profile of Zi Sun Cha Green Tea makes this tea sticking out among all other Chinese green teas.
+Tastewise, Zi Sun Cha shows a highly individual profile in the silky-soft, highly fragrant infusion… Ffresh spinach and other vegetable notes mix with a touch of sautéed mushrooms and a unique ‘umami’ sweetness, reminiscent of that of Japanese Kabusecha- or Gyokuro teas.
+When preparing Gong Fu Cha style, with several rather short infusions and high dosaging, Zi Sun Cha green tea will surprise with a variety of fruity and floral notes.